Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: !platformblock console -d (Disables Console to be blocked)
 > Example: !platformblock -l (Lists the current configuration.)
 > ```

+## !ratelimit
+### At A Glance
+Toggles the module protects the server from players attempting to crash it by sending excessive packets in a short time.

+### How It Works
+It monitors packet activity and enforces a limit of 5 packets within 200 milliseconds.
+If a player exceeds this limit, their packets are canceled, and they are banned automatically.
+Specific packets, including CommandRequestPacket and LegacyTelemetryEventPacket are monitored as they are commonly used in exploits.
+These tracked packets are updated with new releases when necessary.
+When a banned player attempts to join, they are instantly kicked with a message explaining their ban.
+Additionally, when a player leaves, their packet data is cleared to optimize performance.

+!> Required Clearance Level To Execute: `4`

+> ```
+> Usage: "!ratelimit [ help ]",
+> Example: !ratelimit
+> ```

 ## !reach
 ### At A Glance